mikiriki-m/websec-api-zadatak2/README.md

 In getReviewById() implemented a check to compare user ID and review ID.
 If there is a mismatch, throw a 403 Forbidden response.

 ## DICTIONARY ATTACK FIX: ACCOUNT LOCKED FOR 5 MINUTES AFTER 3 FAILED ATTEMPTS
 Modified authentication.
+Checks if user is in a lockout period.
+If so, dont allow login (timebased expiry).
 Implemented variables to track number of failed attempts.
-Resets on successful login or 3 unsuccessful attempts.
-Modified login.js to give message on whether account is locked or not.
+Resets the counter variable of failed attempts on successful login.

 ## MySQL
 Make sure MySQL server is running: